Is DAP ready to give seats to MCA, MIC come GE16?

 This is where I have to ask this question to DAP: Is the party ready to give up some of its seats to both MCA and MIC?

-Would DAP be able to get the buy-ins from its MPs and grassroots in seats targeted by both parties?
+Would DAP be able to get the buy-ins from its MPs and grassroots in seats targeted by both BN component parties?
 What if the MPs and the grassroots oppose the move and threaten to boycott the parties or mount independent challenges?

-If DAP could not give up state seats to MCA and MIC then, how can the party be expected to give up parliamentary seats?
+If DAP could not give up state seats to MCA and MIC then, how can the party be expected to give up its parliamentary seats?

 This is why I say that it is not easy for DAP to simply give the green light for the BN-PH partnership proposal for GE16 and not make compromises when the time comes for the party to make the tough call.